 The Hot List is a massive effort by the Golf Digest editorial team, but the voting is fueled by the contributions of two groups who aren’t getting paid.
 Our team of scientists advises the judges on what technologies show the most promise, and our panel of 32 golfers lets us know what clubs are working and how.
 Together, they make up the foundation for our three criteria: Performance, Innovation, Look/Sound/Feel.

-Based on interviews with our player panelists, player-testing data and other sources, the judges assess the utility of each product.
+Based on interviews with our player panelists on their evaluations of clubs within a category, the judges assess the utility of each product.
 In other words, this is a grade of what happens to the ball when a player hits it.
-(Note: Foresight Sports GCQuad Launch monitors are used at every hitting station, and this year more than 24,000 shots were recorded.
+Rapsodo MLM2Pro launch monitors are used at every hitting station, and this year more than 24,000 shots were recorded.

 In consultation with our technical panel and based on our interviews with company R&D teams and our review of company technical documents, this grade reflects how a particular technology advances the category in all aspects, to what degree the commitment to fitting the vast majority of golfers is executed, and how that technology is explained to the public and to our editors.
 In short, the best clubs in Innovation are changing what’s possible in their respective categories.

-Using input from the player panelists, our judges evaluated the relative excellence of the visual, auditory and tactile experience of using a particular club.
+Using input from the panelists, our judges evaluate the relative excellence of the visual, auditory and tactile experience of using a particular club.
 The more the club resonates with our understanding of what a golf club should be, the higher the grade it receives.
-In short, this is a grade of what the player experiences when viewing, holding, swinging and hitting the club.
+In short, this is a grade of what the player experiences when viewing, holding and swinging the club.

 Products earned a score of 93 to 100.